OCTRI/fhir2hpo/README.md

 Converting this observation would return two results, one for 55284-4 and another for 8716-3.
 The HpoConversionResult contains getters for the relevant LoincId and original Observation plus methods for interrogating success or failure of the conversion as a whole or specific methods.

-The conversion as a whole may fail if Loinc codes are not found in the observation or are not annotated by the library.
+The conversion as a whole may fail if LOINCs are not found in the observation or are not annotated by the library.
 Assuming conversion is possible, three different methods are attempted.
 These will proceed regardless of the success or failure of previous methods.

 1. Interpretation: Look for an interpretation code in the observation that can be mapped to an HPO Term.
 2. Value Quantity and Reference Range: Determine whether the value is low, high, or within range and map to an Hpo Term